THE LOCKERS

 Bill “Slim the Robot” Williams - b.
 Los Angeles, CA 1952 - Went to Manual Arts High School LA

 Created in a cafeteria at Los Angeles Trade Tech College in the end of 1969, the unique dance creation of Don Campbell’s "The Campbellock", gave birth to not just a step, but a new genre of dance.
-Don "Campbellock" Campbell has the distinction as being the creator of the very first Street Dance "The Campbellock”.
-Almost 2 years before Soul Train bursted on the scene in syndication from Los Angeles on October 2nd 1971.
+Don "Campbellock" Campbell has the distinction as being the creator of the very first Street Dance "THE CAMPBELLOCK”.
 His Dance continues to be performed worldwide.

 This was eight years before MTV, thirty-five years before YouTube, and decades before any television and international dance competition.